 Levels can be easily checked by a doctor and any deficiency can be treated with supplements or a course of injections.
 It’s important not to ignore your intake of B12 as by the time any symptoms develop, the damage may have already occurred.

 Should you take a supplement?
 Yes.
-Viva!
-Health recommends fortified foods with a regular use of a supplement — particularly for children.
+Vegan health bodies recommend consuming fortified foods with a regular use of a supplement — particularly for children.

 This, and a well-planned and varied vegan diet, will meet your requirements and provide a healthier and safer source of vitamin B12 than obtaining it from animal products.